Marc Korman: Career

-Korman first got involved with politics at USC, unhappy about the Supreme Court's decision in Bush v.
+Korman first got involved with politics at USC, unhappy about the U.S. Supreme Court's decision in Bush v.
 Gore.
 Following the ruling, Korman joined, and later became president of, the university's Young Democrats Club.
 He also interned for California governor Gray Davis and worked as a staff assistant at the Kalsman Institute at Hebrew Union College.
 After graduating from USC, Korman began working as a legislative aide to Congressmen Brad Sherman of California and Brian Baird of Washington.

 Korman was admitted to the Maryland Bar in 2010 and the District of Columbia Bar in 2011.
 Since 2010, he has worked as an associate at the law firm Sidley Austin, practicing in communications and transportation litigation.

 Korman declared his candidacy for the Maryland House of Delegates in District 16 on June 10, 2013.
 Korman won the Democratic primary election, receiving 21.8 percent of the vote, and later won the general election with 22.1 percent of the vote.